How is Social Media Affecting Our Mental Health?

 How is Social Media Affecting our Mental Health

-Filters and photoshop are misleading.
+Filters and Photoshop are misleading.

 Are filters and photoshop affecting your mental health?
 Although fake screens serve those